Into-the-Fathom/fathom-stablecoin-liquidation-bot/README.md

 - Worker/Executor

 ## How To Run
 Below are the steps to run the code BOT locally.
-Make sure you have Docker and Docker compose imstalled in local environment.
+Make sure you have Docker and Docker compose installed in local environment.
-- Clone the repository & CD into liquidation-bot/bot/
+- Clone the repository go to src directory `CD src/`
-- Build the images using ./build.sh command..
+- Build the images using `./build.sh` command..
 This step will create the latest docker images.
-- Open the `docker-compose.yml` file and enter ther environment variable for LIQUIDATOR_ADDRESS, LIQUIDATOR_PRIVATE_KEY & NETWORK_ID
-- Run `docker-compose up`
+- Setup Environment Variables
+-- Open `docker-compose.yaml` and edit the e.g. `LIQUIDATOR_ADDRESS`, `NETWORK_ID` (you can ignore the `LIQUIDATION_BATCH_SIZE` and `LIQUIDATION_INTERVAL` but you can adjust those)
+-- Create secret for bot private key: `printf "<BOT_PRIVATE_KEY>" | docker secret create liquidator_bot_pk -`
+-- You can varify the secret using `docker secret ls`
+- Start the Bot: `docker stack deploy -c docker-compose.yml liquidation-bot`
+- Stop Bot: `docker stack rm liquidation-bot`

 ## Refrences